drhsqlite/fossil-mirror/www/image-format-vs-repo-size.md

 value in the second cell of the notebook.
 Want to try more image formats?
 You can put anything ImageMagick can recognize into the `formats` list.
-Want to find the break-even point for images like those in your own respository?
+Want to find the break-even point for images like those in your own repository?
 Easily done with a small amount of code.

 [im]:  https://www.imagemagick.org/
 [jp]:  https://jupyter.org/